HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/speechbrain/condensed_tutorials/advanced/text-tokenizer.md

 # Condensed: <!-- This cell is automatically updated by tools/tutorial-cell-updater.py -->

 Summary: This tutorial covers SpeechBrain's text tokenization implementation using SentencePiece, focusing on BPE and Unigram tokenization methods.
-It demonstrates how to implement tokenizer initialization, configuration, and usage in Python, with specific code examples for basic tokenization/detokenization operations and PyTorch integration.
-Key functionalities include customizable vocabulary size, character coverage control, and seamless integration with SpeechBrain's data pipeline.
-The tutorial helps with tasks like setting up text preprocessing pipelines, handling large vocabularies, and implementing efficient tokenization in speech recognition systems, making it particularly valuable for speech-to-text and natural language processing applications.
+It provides code examples for tokenizer initialization, basic tokenization/detokenization operations, PyTorch integration, and data pipeline setup.
+Key functionalities include configurable vocabulary size, character coverage control, custom symbol inclusion, and both piece-based and ID-based encoding/decoding.
+The tutorial helps with tasks like implementing text preprocessing for speech recognition, managing large vocabularies, and integrating tokenization into SpeechBrain's data pipeline, making it particularly useful for speech-to-text applications.

 *This is a condensed version that preserves essential implementation details and context.*